A.

 Correct- He 'is wiser than his brother.

-50. The comparative Adjectives superior inferior, senior, junior, prior, anterior, posterior prefer, etc., should be followed by 'to' instead of 'than'.
+anterior, posterior prefer, etc., should be followed by 'to' instead of 'than'.

 Incorrect- He is senior than me.